Course Code: POLS301 Course ID: 4755 Credit Hours: 3 Level: Undergraduate

 For the benefit of the discussions, please make sure that throughout the course, everyone respects one another, and let's keep the discussion focused on the factual political process/aspects of the topics and not on the emotional aspects.
 Political, religious and/or any other type of personal opinions are not necessary to successfully complete this class.

 Instead, a careful and detailed exploration/discussion of all sides of an issue is an essential part of this course.
 Please take the time to research all sides of the issue, and provide at least two possible solutions to the issue being discussed in each weekly forum within your main forum response post.
 Comments and/or posts simply arguing personal political or religious opinions will not meet course objectives.
 Moreover, any corrections and/or directions to the students will only be provided by the instructor.
 Having said that, for this course's discussions let's concentrate on the weekly topics.
-Furthermore, for all the discussions in this class you should meet the following criteria from the forum rubric:
+Furthermore, for all the discussions in this class there are links to discussion expectations and grading rubrics.

 - Please remember to submit your assignment as an uploaded MS Word document via the assignment section in order to be graded.
-Assignments will be checked by TurnIt-in for plagiarism.
-Confirmed instances of plagiarism will receive a zero for the paper and be reported to the university.
+Assignments will be checked by Turnitin for plagiarism.
+Confirmed instances of plagiarism may receive a zero for the paper and be reported to the university.

 4- Please include a paper heading in all your assignments and exams (not forums) that includes: name, date, assignment title, course number, instructor's name, and university.

 5- Ensure your posts directly answer the questions being asked.
 An opening thesis statement will ensure that and give your post a clear direction.